Cascading from the winds to the disk: the universality of supernovae-driven turbulence in different galactic

 To better understand the relationship between our cooling function, the density structure, and the ISM phases in our simulations, as well as further compare the ISM properties of our models, we plot the time-averaged phase diagrams of $P$ and $T$ as a function of $\rho$, all normalized by their respective average values at the midplane ($z=0$; see Table~\ref{tb:results}).
 Isotherms are plotted at $T=10^2\,\rm{K}$, $10^4\,\rm{K}$, and $10^6\,\rm{K}$, and as mentioned in \autoref{ssec:cooling}, the volume-filling WNM, WIM, and HIM phases are the focus of our study.

-For all models, there is a clear build-up of probability density below the $T=10^4\,\rm{K}$ isotherm around the disk midplane which lies (on average) at $T=3,\!000$-$3,\!500\,\rm{K}$ (see Table~\ref{tb:results}).
+For all models, there is a clear build-up of flat probability density below the $T=10^4\,\rm{K}$ isotherm around the disk midplane which lies (on average) at $T=3,\!000$-$3,\!500\,\rm{K}$ (see Table~\ref{tb:results}).
 The region above $T=10^4\,\rm{K}$ is primarily the warm-hot wind and outflow region from SNe feedback.
 We have plotted an example temperature map for the SBSC model in \autoref{fig:mask}, masked to show material at $T>10^4\,\rm{K}$ (primarily winds) and $T<10^4\,\rm{K}$ (mostly disk), to verify the strong temperature boundaries present between the winds and disk.
 As mentioned in \autoref{ssec:cooling}, our cooling function mostly truncates at $T=10^4\,\rm{K}$, but material can still cool below this from other mechanisms, most efficiently via adiabatic expansion of the galaxy disc and SNe therein (see \autoref{eq:cs_uc}).
 In other words, nearly all the material below $T=10^4\,\rm{K}$ follows an adiabat, and almost all this material is in the disk.
-This adiabatic trajectory, $P\propto\rho^{\gamma}$ (where $\gamma=5/3$ for monoatomic gas), is most directly visible in the phase space path from $T=10^4\,\rm{K}$ to $T=10^2\,\rm{K}$, which is plotted as a blue dashed line on the top-left plot.
+This adiabatic trajectory, $P\propto\rho^{\gamma}$ (where $\gamma=5/3$ for monoatomic gas), is most directly visible in the phase space paths from $T=10^4\,\rm{K}$ to $T=10^2\,\rm{K}$, one of which is plotted as a blue dashed line on the top-left plot.
+Any deviation from these adiabatic trajectories is likely due to the non-zero cooling function having small effects in the lower temperature phases, detailed in \autoref{ssec:cooling}.
 We also see faint adiabatic cooling tracks in the WIM and HIM, due to the expansion of SNR in the diffuse winds.